mfridman/tparse/README.md

 go test fmt -json | tparse
 ```

-2. Save the output into a file and call `tparse` with filename as an argument.
+2. Save the output of `go test` with the `-json` flag into a file and call `tparse` with filename as an argument.

 ```
 go test fmt -json > fmt.out